itscola/KateClient/README.md

 And, you can install any **mod** you want if mods are compatible.

 ### To do:
-1. Notification UI handler.
-2. Loading GUI screen.
+1. Loading GUI screen.
-3. Click gui layout handler.
+2. Click gui entries handler.

 Actually the UI design progress takes more time.